Sunday, September 12, 2010

 You have to think to the next step.
 There are two great advantages for doing this:

-Thinking big and thinking beyond your current step gives you something to look forward to.
+First, Thinking big and thinking beyond your current step gives you something to look forward to.
 Yes yes, this step may suck.
 Working up from the bottom always does.
 But when you get past this step - look at what you have to look forward to.
 Look at what you have coming up next.
 Thinking big shows you more of the big picture when the small details depress you to no end.
 And that leads us to point number 2.

 Second, Thinking big let's you picture where your current step falls in the overall scheme of things and helps you align it with your overall goals.
 It is easy to get so focused on the current step that you forget about the provisions for the next steps.
 Don't burn your bridges until you know you won't need them!
 Thinking big will allow you to see the big picture and put your current locale into an overall plan.
 Planning ahead is also a great way to not rush the steps - as each step is important, and since you are on the bottom - you are building your future's foundation.
 Remember that when trying to jump ahead - you may fly high and far, but if you don't build these foundations first, your future will fall.